-Your pre-clinical research is only valuable if your data can be reproduced, which requires the use of high quality and well-characterized research materials.
-Our capabilities and experience qualify us to be your research partner and deliver your viral vector products.
+Your preclinical research is only valuable if your data can be reproduced.
+This requires the use of high quality and well-characterized research materials.
+Our capabilities and experience qualify us to be your research partner and manufacture your viral vector products.

 For small scale productions, we offer our SCOUT® technology.
 This platform enables rapid process optimization by integrating scaled down, high-throughput cell culture systems with high-throughput purification and analytical capabilities.

 For large scale productions, we offer MaxCyte cell transfection technology in combination with either our in-house animal component-free medium, or customer-developed medium, using either batch, fed-batch, perfusion or customer-developed processes.

 The different upstream scales are matched with appropriately scaled downstream equipment for clarification, chromatography and filtration.
 For the purification of viral vectors, we offer (but are not limited to) clarification by depth filtration with a variety of different filters.
 This includes filters that combine particle purification and impurity removal.
 For analysis of the product, we offer a variety of product specific assays and assay development services, such as TCID50, plaque and neutralization assays, ELISA, (q)PCR and various chromatography methods.

 Our broad experience with viral vector production, process development and assays allows us to deliver a complete package.
 You will receive purified viral vector material, together with the associated biochemical and analytical characterization data.
 We have delivered many viral vector research batches using multiple vector types; AAV, adeno, lenti, measles and VSV.